Creating an FEM solver using Galerkin’s approach to conformal finite elements (WIP/On-Hold)

 During the final semester of my undergrad at the University of Cyprus, under the guidance of Prof. Christos Xenophontos, I conducted independent research to create an executable Windows-native program in Python that, without any further installations, solves:

-Paper and presentation
+Paper and Presentation

 Program

-You can download the setup file for the solver by clicking the button above.
+You can download the setup file for the solver by clicking the corresponding button above.
 Instructions regarding the setup process are provided during the setup wizard, while instructions on how to use the solver are provided in its command-line interface.
 I consider this solver to still be in its development phase, as some bugs need to be ironed out.
-This link will be updated with newer versions until the finalised one is uploaded.
+This link will be updated with newer versions until the finalised one is uploaded (if ever).
 If you encounter any bugs or errors, I would really appreciate it if you contact me about them so I can try and fix them.

 Last time the FEM Solver was updated: July 31, 2023 (Ver.
-0.2 (Alpha))
+0.2 (Alpha)) (This project is currently work in progress/put on-hold.)

 What needs to be fixed: